wireware/site/content/homepage/services.md

 #### Debugging

-Analyze exisiting systems from outside contributors and improve
+Analyze existing systems from outside contributors and improve